 PMP Practice Exams Blueprint

 With the overview of the PMP ECO and PMP Reference List covered, let’s dive into the blueprint of our PMP Practice Exams and our approach for developing them.
-First, we will cover the quantitative alignment with the PMP ECO, and then the qualitative aspects of it.
+First, we’ll cover the quantitative alignment with the PMP ECO, and then the qualitative aspects of it.

 Quantitative Alignment with PMP ECO